MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\HealthService\Parameters\Management Groups\<ManagementGroupName>\maximumQueueSizeKb​`

 The default value of queue size is 100 MB.
-It can be increased up to 1500 MB by adding or modifying DWORD type registry key. ​Once you've completed the upgrade of the management group, you can reset it to default value.
+It can be increased up to 1500 MB by adding or modifying the **DWORD** type registry key. ​Once you've completed the upgrade of the management group, you can reset it back to default value.

 ## Next steps